julianbernauer/powerdiffusion/README.md

 ## Repository for the book "Power Diffusion and Democracy"

-The repository is home of documentation, data and replication material for the paper book "Democracy and Power Diffusion: Institutions, Deliberation and Outcomes", forthcoming with Cambridge University Press.
+The repository is home of documentation, data and replication material for the paper book "Power Diffusion and Democracy: Institutions, Deliberation and Outcomes", forthcoming with Cambridge University Press.

 ## Authors
 **Julian Bernauer (University of Mannheim, MZES)** and **Adrian Vatter (University of Bern, IPW)**

 ## How to cite

-Bernauer, Julian and Adrian Vatter (Forthcoming).
+Book: Bernauer, Julian and Adrian Vatter (Forthcoming).
 Power Diffusion and Democracy: Institutions, Deliberation and Outcomes.
 Cambridge: Cambridge University Press.

+Data: Cite the book, and add: Book: Bernauer, Julian and Adrian Vatter (YEAR): Power Diffusion and Democracy Data Repository, https://github.com/julianbernauer/powerdiffusion, [downloaded XX].

 ## Guide to the repository
 The repository contains the data and replication code for the etimation of scores of power diffusion in four variants (see Chapter 2 of the book for theory) - proportional, decentral, presidential and direct power diffusion (empirics described in Chapter 3 of the book):